Joshuatanderson/drum-kit/README.md

 # drum-kit

-Functioning drum kit
+Welcome to Drum Kit!

-Uses event listeners that are activated by keypresses to play sound files.
+This application uses event listeners that are activated by keypresses to play sound files.

-This makes it a drum kit.

-Languages are JS, CSS, and HTML.
+The languages used are JS, CSS, and HTML.